What is PSD2?

 - Domestic and cross-border payments

 - Physical and online shops

 2. It will still be permitted for merchants to surcharge customers looking to pay with corporate or business cards in B2B transactions.

 Options to consider:

-- See where you can make cost savings in your company
+- Accept the fee yourself (and maybe see where you can make cost savings other places in your company)

 - Add the card payment fees in the final price of the products/services that you are selling

 - Only accept corporate cards